 Residents Maintain Autonomy

-This tells you the percent of residents who needed additional assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living could indicate the deterioration of a resident's well-being.
+This tells you the percent of residents who required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile